RafaRemote/oc_python_p12_django_orm_secured_backend/README.md

 - sales,
 - support.

-CRM users from management team are the the admins.
-They are the only one to use the django admin website.
+CRM users from management team are the admins.
+They are the only ones to use the django admin website.

 The two other teams represent two different groups.
 The table below show what they can respectively do.